fukamachi/shelly/README.markdown

 All dependencies will be resolved by [Quicklisp](http://beta.quicklisp.org/), so you don't need to know about this.

-Though I recommend you to install [Quicklisp](http://beta.quicklisp.org/), if you decided to use ASDF for instead, you have to install these libraries before installation.
+If you choose to use ASDF for instead, you have to install these libraries before installation.

 - [CL-FAD](http://weitz.de/cl-fad/)
 - [CL-PPCRE](http://weitz.de/cl-ppcre/)